njisaf/AvantVTT/RULES.md

 - **Version Compatibility:**
   - System is compatible with both FoundryVTT v12 and v13.
   - Uses only APIs and patterns supported in both versions.
-- **Modifier Calculation:**
+- **Direct Modifiers:**
-  - Modifiers are always recalculated from the current ability score.
+  - Ability values are direct modifiers - no calculation needed.
 - **Roll API:**
   - Uses FoundryVTT's `Roll` class for all dice rolls (see [FoundryVTT Roll API](https://foundryvtt.com/api/classes/foundry.dice.Roll.html)).